 People with Alzheimer’s can still enjoy having visitors

-But it takes skill to have a positive interaction with someone with dementia.
-You’ve had a lot more practice than someone who only visits occasionally.
+But it takes skill for both sides to have a positive experience when visiting someone with Alzheimer’s or dementia.

 Having a great visit and understanding more about dementia might even encourage family and friends to visit more often.